ASHA Course Code: Developmental Language Disorders – 3010

 We know your caseloads are high and evaluations already take a loooooong time.
 It may seem painful to think about adding one more thing to the evaluation process.
 But we’re talking about 5-7-minute sessions that give you a huge bang for your buck in these assessment process.

-This month we are diving into dynamic assessment with bilingual students.
+In this course we are diving into dynamic assessment with bilingual students.
 We’ll show you how you can design and implement quick dynamic assessment lessons during your evaluation.

 NON-FINANCIAL DISCLOSURE: Ellen Kester does not have any non-financial relationships to disclose.